 Eligibility Requirements

-Areas of Competition and Criteria
+Areas of Competition and New Scoring

 Judging Criteria for the Miss Minnesota's Teen Competition